Personal Care — antioxidant preservative

 Citations

 1. IARC Monographs Vol. 40 / Supplement 7 (1986/1987): Butylated hydroxyanisole.
 Group 2B; forestomach tumors in rats/hamsters at high dietary doses; non-mutagenic; widespread food and cosmetic (lipstick/eye shadow) exposure by ingestion and skin.
-IARC / IPCS INCHEM Peer-reviewed
+IARC / IPCS INCHEM Regulatory

 Frequently asked questions